Decimus Terentius Scaurianus: Consul and general

 Scaurianus was commissioned legatus, or commander, of another legion by Emperor Trajan.
 The name of the legion is lost; historian Valerie Maxfield dates his tenure as commander of this unknown legion from around 96 to around 98.
 In either 102 or 104, Scaurianus served at least part of a year as a consul.
 A consulship was the highest honour of the Roman state and candidates were chosen carefully by the emperor.
 It is probable that Scaurianus commanded a legion in the Second Dacian War from 105 to 106.
 According to Italian historian Albino Garzetti he served on Trajan's staff for at least a part of the war.
-He is attested by a number of surviving military diplomas to have been governor of Dacia.
+A number of surviving military diplomas attest to his appointment as governor of Dacia.
 According to Werner Eck his tenure extended from 106 to 111, after the conclusion of the war.
 He vigorously Romanised the new province, concentrating on road building, especially those to the gold mines in eastern Dacia.
 He was the patron and first governor of Roman Dacia's new capital, Ulpia Traiana Sarmizegetusa.

 Scarianus was the patron and first governor of the Roman colony of Sarmizegetusa.
 Shown here are the ruins of the forum.

 An inscription from the site reads:

 On the command of the emperor Caesar Nerva Traianus Augustus, son of the divine Nerva, was settled the Dacian Colony by Decimus Terentius Scaurianus, its governor.

 The inscription from Nemausus records a military decoration or dona militaria which Scaurianus received, an award of four spears.
 According to Maxfield, this decoration was appropriate to the rank of ex-consul and dates to the Second Dacian War.
 How he earned these decorations in the war is unknown.